Grady King (Leadership Team)

 Mark Frost

-Mark Frost spent 34 years preaching for a congregation in metropolitan Detroit.
-For eight of those years, he also served as an elder.
+Mark Frost currently leads our Interim Ministry Division.
+He spent 34 years preaching for a congregation in metropolitan Detroit and, for eight of those years, he also served as an elder.
 In that time, he has encountered many of the typical challenges, struggles, and conflicts that face leaders in growing churches.
 He retired from full-time ministry in May 2012.

 Since then, he has completed interim ministries in Michigan, Kentucky, California, Kansas, New Mexico, and Oklahoma, in addition to consulting with other congregations in transition.
 His goal is to help make the transition season a time of self-examination and spiritual growth for congregational leaders.